 Removing the source of the contaminant is often the quickest way to resolve ongoing pollution problems and minimize environmental liability.
 EE&G has the capability of implementing the Remedial Action Plan whether it involves the removal of underground storage tanks or impacted soils.
 EE&G can take the project from assessment through to source removal and regulatory closure.

-Just as assessments are tailor made for each site, so is the Remedial Action Plan (RAP).
-EE&G works closely with the client to minimize disturbance of site operations, or incorporate the remedial effort into site development plans.
+Just as assessments are tailor-made for each site, so is the Remedial Action Plan (RAP).
+EE&G works closely with the client to minimize disturbance of site operations or incorporation-media effort into site development plans.
 A successful site remediation results in regulatory approval.
 The receipt of a “No Further Action” letter from an agency brings peace of mind and allows real estate transactions to move forward.
-EE&G familiarizes itself with the appropriate regulatory requirements and works closely with the jurisdictional agency to insure the remediation action plan incorporates the necessary items for agency approval, incorporates the appropriate regulatory action levels, and operates in compliance with all permits and waste management requirements.
+EE&G familiarizes itself with the appropriate regulatory requirements and works closely with the jurisdictional agency to ensure the remediation action plan incorporates the necessary items for agency approval, incorporates the appropriate regulatory action levels, and operates in compliance with all permits and waste management requirements.

 Typically required in the case of open release sites, EE&G helps clients assess the extent of groundwater contamination.
 The lateral and vertical extent of groundwater contamination and the rate at which it migrates toward sensitive receptors, such as surface water bodies and water supply wells, is evaluated through the installation and sampling of a network of monitoring wells.
 It is our priority to protect groundwater from pollutants and contaminants.
 We also guide our clients through the necessary procedures for site closure if needed.